AdobeDocs/target.pt-BR/help/administrating-target/reporting.md

 * Mostrar ou não o aumento estimado na receita no relatórios
 * Se as prioridades refinadas devem ser ativadas

+>[!NOTE]
+>
+>Observe que o fuso horário, a moeda e os endereços IP para excluir configurações se aplicam às atividades que usam o [!DNL Target] relatórios.
+Essas configurações não se aplicam a atividades que usam o [Analytics para Público alvo (A4T)] como a fonte do relatórios (/help/c-integrating-target-with-mac/a4t/a4t.md).

 ![página Relatórios](/help/administrating-target/assets/reporting.png)

 ## Solução da Relatórios Cloud

 Defina as opções que determinam quais dados são usados para os resultados e relatórios.

-Selecione a fonte de relatórios das suas atividades: o [!DNL Target] ou o Adobe Analytics.
+Selecione a fonte de relatórios das suas atividades: o [!DNL Target] ou o [!DNL Adobe Analytics].
 Também é possível optar por selecionar sua origem de relatórios por atividade.

 Considere as informações a seguir ao escolher sua origem de relatórios:

-* Criação, ativação e desativação de atividades de [!UICONTROL Alocação automática], [!UICONTROL Direcionamento automático] e [!UICONTROL Personalização automatizada] (AP) são permitidas independentemente da fonte de relatórios selecionada.
-Esses tipos de atividades não são compatíveis quando você escolhe o [Adobe Analytics como origem de relatórios para o Adobe Target (A4T)](/help/c-integrating-target-with-mac/a4t/a4t.md).
-Mesmo que você especifique o Analytics como fonte de geração de relatórios, [!DNL Target] será usado como a fonte de relatórios para esses tipos de atividades.
-* Se a fonte de relatórios for definida aqui como Analytics, você não poderá ativar uma atividade que usa [!DNL Target] como fonte de relatórios (a fonte de relatórios é especificada como Target por atividade).
-Você deve alterar a origem de relatórios para Analytics na sua atividade ou alterar o mecanismo de relatórios para Selecionar por atividade em Configurar > Preferências.
-* Se a origem de relatório for definida aqui para [!DNL Target], você não poderá ativar uma atividade que usa o Analytics como a origem de relatório.
-Você deve alterar a origem de relatórios para [!DNL Target] na sua atividade ou alterar a origem de relatório para Selecionar por atividade em Configurar > Preferências.
+* Se a origem de relatório for definida aqui para **[!DNL Target]**, você não poderá ativar uma atividade que usa o como a origem de relatório. [!DNL Analytics] You must change the reporting source to [!DNL Target] in your activity or change the reporting source to **[!UICONTROL Select per activity]** in **[!UICONTROL Administration]>[!UICONTROL Reporting]**.
-* Se a origem de relatório for definida aqui para Selecionar por atividade, você pode criar, ativar e desativar atividades compatíveis com a origem de relatório selecionada.
-Para obter uma matriz de atividades compatíveis, consulte [Adobe Analytics como origem de relatório para o Adobe Target](/help/c-integrating-target-with-mac/a4t/a4t.md) (A4T).
-* Quando você alternar do manual A/B para [!UICONTROL Alocação automática] ou [!UICONTROL Direcionamento automático], todas as métricas e públicos-alvo serão perdidos se a origem de relatórios da atividade manual A/B não for compatível nas atividades de [!UICONTROL Alocação automática] ou [!UICONTROL Direcionamento automático].
+* If the reporting source is set to **[!DNL Analytics]** here, you are not allowed to activate an activity that uses [!DNL Target] as the reporting source (the reporting source is specified as **[!UICONTROL Target per activity])**.
+You must change the reporting source to[!DNL Analytics]in your activity or change the reporting engine to**[!UICONTROL Select per activity ]**in**[!UICONTROL Administration]>[!UICONTROL Reporting ]**.
+* If the reporting source is set to **[!UICONTROL Select per activity]** here, you can create, activate, and deactivate activities that are supported by the selected reporting source.
+For a matrix of supported activities, see [Supported activity types](/help/c-integrating-target-with-mac/a4t/a4t.md#section_F487896214BF4803AF78C552EF1669AA) in *Adobe Analytics as the reporting source for Adobe Target (A4t)*.
+* [!UICONTROL A criação, a ativação e a desativação da atividade de Personalização] Automatizada (AP) são permitidas independentemente da origem do relatórios selecionada.
+Automated Personalization activities are not supported when you choose [Adobe Analytics as the reporting source for Adobe Target (A4T)](/help/c-integrating-target-with-mac/a4t/a4t.md).
+Even if you specify [!DNL Analytics] as your reporting source, [!DNL Target] is used as the reporting source for Automated Personalization activities.
+For more information, see [Supported activity types](/help/c-integrating-target-with-mac/a4t/a4t.md#section_F487896214BF4803AF78C552EF1669AA) in *Adobe Analytics as the reporting source for Adobe Target (A4t)*.

 ## Fuso horário do Relatórios